pantheon-systems/pantheon-mu-plugin/README.md

 **Allows the site to be put into a maintenance mode.** Prevent users from accessing your sites during major updates by enabling Maintenance Mode either in the WordPress admin or via WP-CLI.

 ## Installation via Composer
-**The Pantheon MU Plugin has been built to support Composer-based installs.** While Pantheon automation ensures that the latest version of the MU plugin are pushed with every update to WordPress, the Composer-based project ensures that you can manage it alongside your other WordPress mu-plugins, plugins and themes in your `composer.json`.
+**Built for Composer.** While Pantheon automation ensures that the latest version of the MU plugin are pushed with every update to WordPress, the Composer-based project ensures that you can manage it alongside your other WordPress mu-plugins, plugins and themes in your `composer.json`.

 ```bash
 composer require pantheon-systems/pantheon-mu-plugin